juan11perez/mlapi/README.md

 ```
 Subsequent "automatic" starts

-There's likely a better way to do this, but I dont know and the folowing works:
+There's likely a better way to do this, but I dont know it and the folowing works:

 start container with "command: python3 ./mlapi.py -c mlapiconfig.ini" commented. >>
 ```